-The meeting was well attended (link to participant list) and represented most of the states in the region including: Virginia, West Virginia, Tennessee, North Carolina, New York, New Hampshire, New Jersey, Connecticut, Maine, Pennsylvania, Georgia, Maryland, and Massachusetts.
+The meeting was well attended (participant list) and represented most of the states in the region including: Virginia, West Virginia, Tennessee, North Carolina, New York, New Hampshire, New Jersey, Connecticut, Maine, Pennsylvania, Georgia, Maryland, and Massachusetts.
 Federal Agencies included US Geological Survey, US Forest Service, US Fish and Wildlife Service, Office of Surface Mining Reclamation and Enforcement, and the National Park Service.
-Meeting materials were provided to the participants which assisted the work sessions (link to meeting packets).
+Meeting materials were provided to the participants which assisted the work sessions: